Choosing the Right Inositol Supplement For Your Needs

 When choosing your supplement, also read the label and look for fillers and additives.
 Ideally, choose a supplement with as few unnecessary ingredients as possible (capsules, for example, typically contain the lubricant magnesium stearate; bulk inositol powders, on the other hand, are often without any added ingredients).

-How To Take Inositol For Different Health Conditions
+How To Take Inositol For Specific Health Conditions

 Inositol for Mental Health – Depression, OCD, Anxiety, Panic Disorder, etc